matthewphilyaw/roombex/README.md

 Building
 ========

+Note: The rust port is cross compilled following the instructions [here](https://github.com/Ogeon/rust-on-raspberry-pi).
+The make file assume cross64 script is in the path.
+I cross compile using an ubuntu image.
+Also note that debug statements may look a bit different than listed below, but that's all that should be different.

 If you are running locally I recommend using socat or some serial emulator if you want to test it so I run the following from the command line before running the app:

 ```shell